Responsible Research in the University of Oulu

 The Program of Responsible Research of the University of Oulu describes the principles and guidelines of the research activities at the university level.
 The separately published Action Plan describes the Program's implementation, services and their practical implementation, responsible parties, scheduling and monitoring of the implementation.

 The Program of Responsible Research helps the University to promote open utilization of knowledge both in scientific research and in society.
 As for data, publications and infrastructures, the national Open Science policies are to be respected if no separate agreement has been made.
-The foundations of the Program are quality of research, transparency, open access, cooperation and societal impact.
+The foundations of the Program are quality of research, transparency, open access, equality, cooperation and societal impact.
 According to the University of Oulu's strategy, openness of research is an integral part of the actions of the university community.
 The Program also aims to support new practices that promote open and responsible research.